 - In-app products: The app enables the purchase of one-time physical products and services.
 For example, a book or a cleaning service.
 Once the product has been consumed, the consumer has to manually make another purchase if they want to use it again.

 - Subscriptions: The app offers paid services or products for a certain period of time, and once the period expires.
-At the end of the billing cycles, the paid services are renewed automatically by deducting the payment amount from the user’s account.
-If for some reason, the subscription is not renewed, the paid product or service ceases to be available.
+At the end of the billing cycle, the paid services are renewed automatically by deducting the payment amount from the user’s account.
+If, for some reason, the subscription is not renewed, the paid product or service ceases to be available.